-This proposal aims at understanding the evolution of IM and pronephros formation.
-This study supposedly will provide us with a deep understanding on the sequence by which the nephric field developed during the course of evolution and hence on tissue origin and the basics of the nephric system molecular control.
-In order to achieve this goal, we take a developmental evolutionary approach and use three animal models that taxonomically are positioned at key branch points in the early chordate/vertebrate evolutionary tree.
-The rational is to elucidate basal traits, gene expression and gene regulatory networks that are involved in the formation of the IM and the pronephros and wish to establish an evo-devo reference for pronephros formation.
+This proposal aims to understand the evolution of IM and pronephros formation.
+This will provide a deep understanding about the sequence by which the nephric field evolved and, hence, on tissue origin and the basics of nephric system molecular control.
+To achieve this goal, we will take a developmental evolutionary approach using three animal models that are taxonomically positioned at key branch points in the early chordate/vertebrate evolutionary tree.
+The rationale is to elucidate basal traits, gene expression and gene regulatory networks involved in formation of the IM and the pronephros, establishing an evo-devo reference for pronephros formation.

-Two main complementary aims will guide this research.
-The first focuses on the positional information determining the origin of the IM and the molecular regulation establishing the pronephros morphogenetic field (PMF) and the nephric duct.
-This will carried out by using existing knowledge and candidate gene approach.
-The second aim will complement the first aim and plans to discover the progenitors of the nephric system and their molecular regulation by using RNA-seq and TomoSeq techniques.
-These expression screens will provide new genes and molecular pathways involved in the IM, PMF and the nephric duct formation.
+Two complementary aims will guide this research.
+The first focuses on positional information determining the origin of the IM and the molecular regulation establishing the pronephros morphogenetic field (PMF) and nephric duct.
+This will be carried out by using existing knowledge and a candidate gene approach.
+The second aim will complement the first to discover the progenitors of the nephric system and their molecular regulation by using RNA-seq and TomoSeq techniques.
+These expression screens will provide new genes and molecular pathways involved in IM, PMF and nephric duct formation.

-Specific research aims:
+Specific Research Aims:

 B1.
 The origin of the intermediate mesoderm